 The Problem List Lexicon Search dialog enables users to search for the term that best describes the patient's problem.
 SNOMED codes are used to define the problems.
-ICD codes are also included.

-4. Enter part of all of a term that describes the problem in the Enter Term to Search field and press <Enter> or select Search.
+4. Enter part or all of a term that describes the problem in the Enter Term to Search field and press <Enter> or select Search.

 CPRS will search the lexicon for problems that contain the search term.
 The matching problems will appear in the bottom portion of the Problem List Lexicon Search dialog.
-The search now looks for SNOMED Concepts Terms (SNOMED CT).
-Most terms will also be mapped to an ICD-9-CM code.
-The list will show the SNOMED concept text, the SNOMED code, and the ICD-9-CM code if the term is mapped to one.
+The search now looks for SNOMED Clinical Terms (SNOMED CT).
 There is also a parameter to hide the codes if sites so choose.